 If you’re considering the SGU School of Medicine, you have probably already gathered some basic information.
 But there are plenty of other highlights you might not know about.
 Keep reading to find out what else you can expect at St. George’s University.

 1. SGU is the 2nd largest provider of doctors to the entire US health care system

 SGU graduates have gone on to practice medicine in more than 50 countries around the world.
 We value these global contributions, and that includes US representation.
 SGU is the number one international source of US doctors, taking all schools around the world into account.
-It’s also the third largest provider of doctors to the entire health care system in the US, according to an article in the Journal of Medical Regulation.
+It’s also the second largest provider of doctors to the entire health care system in the US, according to an article in the Journal of Medical Regulation.

 3. More new doctors starting US residencies come from SGU than any other medical school in the world

 After getting into medical school, many students turn their attention toward residency.
 This medical training gives you the practical experience you need to become a physician.
 The SGU School of Medicine is the leading provider of first-year residents in the US for the last 10 years combined.
 SGU grads also pursue nearly every type of specialty – see for yourself.

 According to Ryan, graduate success can be partially attributed to the work the Office of Career Guidance and Student Development does.
 He explains that this office works closely with medical students until they secure a residency.

 4. SGU has a variety of academic programs—even within the medical school

 Prospective students from the US and Canada typically pursue medical school after attaining a four-year bachelor’s degree.
 But students from other countries may come from significantly different education systems.

 For SGU, allowing flexibility for international students just makes sense.
 “Medical education around the world varies from four to seven years, so we need to be able to accommodate this,” Ryan says.